 Jumping one day to the next from HIIT to MMA to Pilates didn’t make me feel like I was working towards anything or working out muscle groups in a targeted manner.

-It all felt random.
+It all felt a bit random.

 This feeling is not allayed by the complete lack of logging features on Centr.
 You can mark workouts complete and meals eaten.